-The Affordable Care Act requires most health insurance plans to cover these services for women at higher risk of getting breast cancer:
+Under the Affordable Care Act, insurance plans must cover these services for women at higher risk of getting breast cancer:

-Depending on your insurance plan, you may be able to get counseling at no cost to you.
-Check with your insurance company to learn more.
-For information about other preventive services covered by the Affordable Care Act, visit HealthCare.gov.
+Many plans will also cover genetic testing when it’s recommended by a doctor.
+Depending on your insurance plan, you may be able to get counseling and testing at no cost to you.
+Check with your insurance company and ask about both genetic counseling and genetic testing.

 Make a list of questions for the doctor or genetic counselor.

 You may want to ask your doctor or a genetic counselor these questions:

 - Based on my health history and my family’s health history, do you recommend genetic testing for me?